How Do I Protect My Property from Creditors?

 While all trusts help avoid probate, not all are effective for shielding your assets from creditors.

-- Revocable trust.
 Also called a living trust, a revocable trust allows you to change the assets and beneficiaries you name in the trust.
 In other words, you retain control of the trust while you’re alive.
-This flexibility is a major benefit of living trusts.
+This flexibility is a significant benefit of living trusts.
 However, because you maintain control of the trust, the assets are still considered your property, and creditors can come after those assets in payment of debts you owe.
 In other words, revocable trusts are good for probate avoidance but not creditor protection.

-- Irrevocable trust.
 Irrevocable trusts can’t be altered once you create them.
 Unlike living trusts, you don’t retain control of an irrevocable trust.
 Depending on your needs, this inflexibility may be undesirable.
 However, it’s a benefit if the goal is to protect assets from creditors.
 One type of irrevocable trust designed to shield trust assets from creditors is the domestic asset protection trust (DAPT), which is designed to shield assets from creditors.
 DAPTs are only available in some states, and it’s important to speak with a lawyer about this option for your estate planning.
 High net-worth individuals can also speak with a lawyer about creating offshore trusts for asset protection.

 Protecting Retirement Plans and Life Insurance Policies

+Assets in Roth individual retirement accounts (IRAs) have an approximate $1 million protection cap in bankruptcy cases.
+The bankruptcy court can increase this protection limit at its discretion.
 Additionally, employee retirement accounts subject to the federal Employee Retirement Income Security Act (ERISA) are protected in bankruptcy proceedings and creditor lawsuits.

 Life insurance policies and annuities are protected under state laws.
 Like exemptions, these protections vary from state to state regarding the type of insurance protected and the amounts covered.
+As always, speaking with a lawyer about protecting your life insurance and retirement accounts from creditors is essential.

 Speaking with an Attorney

+Fortunately, many attorneys provide free initial consultations to prospective clients.
 These consultations allow the attorney to hear about your case.
 They also let you get legal advice and decide if the attorney or law firm meets your needs.

 To see whether an attorney is a good fit, ask informed questions such as: